 "The more fresh air, the less you're running the risk of recirculating the virus through the building."

-If you are a building manager it is your responsibility to ensure that fresh air is being piped in at a rate that minimises the potential need for old air to be recirculated.
+If you are a building manager it is your responsibility to ensure that fresh air is being piped in at a rate that minimizes the potential need for old air to be recirculated.
 However, the negative side to running 100% fresh air is the cost - the outdoor air has to be heated in winter which requires both energy and money.